Appraisily/payment-processor/README.md

 # Payment Processor Service

 A Node.js service that handles Stripe payments, records transactions, manages art appraisal workflows, and integrates with WordPress for content management.
-Built following modular design principles and best practices.
+Built following modular design principles and best practices for secure payment processing and data management.

 ## Features